chopfitzroy/dotfiles-experiment/README.md

 This is highly subjective and there is no _perfect config_, these are just what work for me.

+You might notice that for a lot of tools the config is relatively minimal **this is intentional** I am a big fan of zero config or low config tools.

+I am much more likely to pick a tool that covers 90% of my use cases out of the box with sane defaults over a tool that covers 100% of my use cases but takes weeks to setup and configure.

 ### Helix 🧬

 [Helix](https://helix-editor.com/) is a [Kakoune](https://kakoune.org/) inspired text editor.
 It is a modal editor similar to Vim but has some key differences.